2 Ways To Trigger Elementor Popup in the WordPress Native Menu (without installing another plugin)

 trigger elementor popup with custom URL

-Please note that you should have Elementor Pro installed and using the WordPress native menu in your header.
+Note: You should have Elementor Pro installed and use the WordPress native menu in your header.

-Step 1: Create a new test page OR just edit an existing page and add a Button element (later you can just delete this page with the button, since we only need it for a moment).
+Step 1: Create a new test page OR just edit an existing page and add a Button element.

-Step 3: Set the popup display condition as Entire site.
+Step 2: Create your popup if you hadnt already, then set the popup display condition as Entire site.

-Step 5: Click again on the word “Popup” so that it will allow you to choose which popup.
+Step 4: Click on the word “Popup” again so that it will allow you to choose which popup.

-Step 9: Paste this into a notepad or word document (somewhere to just paste this easily).
+Step 8: Paste this into a notepad or Word document.

-Step 10: The end part of the URL will look something like this
+The end part of the URL will look something like this:

 http://magareports.cloud/native/ #elementor-action%3Aaction%3Dpopup%3Aopen%20settings%3DeyJpZCI6IjU5IiwidG9nZ2xlIjpmYWxzZX0%3D

-Copy just that part (bolded) of the URL that you got including the # symbol…
+Step 9: Copy just the boldened part of the URL that you got including the # symbol…

 To Read: Elementor Landing Page – A Step by Step Guide